bescott9944/SpectrWm-Binary-Build/Install.md

 This whole project is based on the "WORK" directory in your /home folder "/home/work"...
 Copy the Zip file you downloaded, to you /home/work folder and extract the zip file into that Work Folder.
-Onced Extrated, you will have a folder called "spectrwm-SPECTRWM_3_4_1", this folder will need to be renamed to "spectrwm-3.4.1" for my "after-build.sh" script to function as intended.
+Once Extracted, you will have a folder called "spectrwm-SPECTRWM_3_4_1", this folder will need to be renamed to "spectrwm-3.4.1" for my "after-build.sh" script to function as intended.

 ### PLEASE remember if you use some other directory the "after-build.sh" script WILL NOT WORK!### You will have to alter the script to you NEEDS... ###